ItsZeusBro/FileInteractionModel/README.md

 ### The File Interaction Sexy Transaction Model is specified as a Turing Complete File Computer.

+## Background Information
+We care more about buffers than we do about files.
+A buffer is a partuclar string of content we wish to do something with.
+A file is everything else that we don't need (except for indexing the information we require).
+It stands to reason that physical files are becoming obsolete in some sense.
+When Ai discovers how to break up data into statistically used buffers (cache memory) as opposed to entire files, we become aware of this point even further.
+So operating on buffers with a virtual file model and syntax is more important long term, than reasononing about actual physical files and their locations.

 #### FIST will be able to handle most (if not all) of your file system needs in 2 primary functions, 2 callback functions, and 1 constructor.
 ## Use Cases
 1. File Buffer Logic